 Select Comfort has got your number.
 The firm's line of Sleep Number beds, which can carry hefty price tags, use air-chamber technology to allow sleepers to adjust the firmness on each side of the mattress, providing better sleep quality and addressing sleep-related problems, such as lower back pain.
 Select Comfort also offers foundations, frames, pillows, and a sofa bed.
-A leading bedding retailer in the US, Select Comfort operates more than 425 company-owned stores.
+A leading bedding retailer in the US, Select Comfort operates nearly 490 company-owned stores.
 The air-bed maker also sells through a company-operated call center, its own website, and on the QVC shopping channel.
 Select Comfort was founded in 1987 has grown to become one of the nation's leading bed makers and retailers.

 The firm operates two manufacturing plants (South Carolina and Utah), which supply beds on a just-in-time basis to its retail stores.

 Minneapolis-based Select Comfort operates company-owned retail stores in 48 US states.
 Its two largest markets are California and Texas, which combined account for more than 20% of its store base.
 The mattress giant distributes its products in the US and Canada, and in Alaska, Hawaii, and Australia through retail partners.

 Sales and Marketing

 Select Comfort increased its sales and marketing efforts in 2015, boosting spending to $550 million from $512 million in 2014 and $440 million in 2013.
 The company advertises on television, radio, and in print, and is increasing its use of digital advertising.
 More than 90% of its sales are through its retail stores with the online channel bringing in 6% of revenue.
 Wholesale accounts for 2% of revenue.